MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/command-implementation.md

 -   If the GUID is not recognized, your implementation of either method must return <xref:Microsoft.VisualStudio.OLE.Interop.Constants.OLECMDERR_E_UNKNOWNGROUP>.

--   If your implementation of either method recognizes the GUID but has not actually implemented the command, then the method should return <xref:Microsoft.VisualStudio.OLE.Interop.Constants.OLECMDERR_E_NOTSUPPORTED>.
+-   If your implementation of either method recognizes the GUID but has not implemented the command, then the method should return <xref:Microsoft.VisualStudio.OLE.Interop.Constants.OLECMDERR_E_NOTSUPPORTED>.

--   If your implementation of either method recognizes both the GUID and the command, then the method should set the command-flags field of every command (in the `prgCmds` parameter) by using the following flags:
+-   If your implementation of either method recognizes both the GUID and the command, then the method should set the command-flags field of every command (in the `prgCmds` parameter) by using the following <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF> flags:

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_SUPPORTED> if the command is supported.
+    -   OLECMDF_SUPPORTED - if the command is supported.

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_INVISIBLE> if the command should not be visible.
+    -   OLECMDF_INVISIBLE - if the command should not be visible.

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_LATCHED> if the command is toggled on and appears to have been checked.
+    -   OLECMDF_LATCHED - if the command is toggled on and appears to have been checked.

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_ENABLED> if the command is enabled.
+    -   OLECMDF_ENABLED - if the command is enabled.

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_DEFHIDEONCTXTMENU> if the command should be hidden if it appears on a shortcut menu.
+    -   OLECMDF_DEFHIDEONCTXTMENU - if the command should be hidden if it appears on a shortcut menu.

-    -   <xref:Microsoft.VisualStudio.OLE.Interop.OLECMDF_NINCHED> if the command is a menu controller and is not enabled, but its drop-down menu list is not empty and is still available.
+    -   OLECMDF_NINCHED - if the command is a menu controller and is not enabled, but its drop-down menu list is not empty and is still available.
 (This flag is rarely used.)

 -   If the command was defined in the .vsct file with the `TextChanges` flag, set the following parameters: